Quantum-Accelerated Solution of Nonlinear Equations from Variational Principles: Examples and Numerical Results

-Appendix~C shows the proof of the above estimation.
+Appendix~C provides proof of the above estimation.

-This analysis reveals that the query complexity scales linearly with respective to the norm of the external force $\|\bm{b}\|$, linear and nonlinear coefficient of the spring $k,a$, the truncation order to the power of two-thirds $P^{3/2}$.
-When the external force vector $\bm{b}$ is sparse vector, the norm is approximately constant.
+This analysis reveals that the query complexity scales linearly with respect to the norm of the external force $\|\bm{b}\|$, linear and nonlinear coefficients of the spring $k,a$, and the truncation order of the power of three halves $P^{3/2}$.
+When the external force vector $\bm{b}$ is sparse, the norm is approximately constant.
 The coefficients $k$ and $a$, as well as the truncation order $P$, are also constant.
-Thus the query complexity of this time evolution is not depends on the number of masses $N$ for any $t$.
-Note that further investigation is required to estimate preferred length of time evolution $t$.
+Thus, the query complexity of this time evolution does not depend on the number of masses $N$ for any $t$.
+The theoretical bound of the required time-evolution length $t$, on which the overall complexity depends, is derived in Sec.~\ref{sec:theo}.

 We can also estimate the required number of qubits.
-Assume that additional ancilla qubits required for the block-encoding of $A/\alpha$ and for the Hamiltonian simulation are constant with respect to $N$.
-Since the dimension of $\bm{y}$ is
+We assume that the additional ancilla qubits required for the block encoding of $K/\alpha$ and the HS are constant with respect to $N$.
+Because the dimension of $\bm{y}$ is

-so the required number of qubits scales as $\mathcal{O}(P \log N)$.
-In other words, we only require logarithmically number of quantum bits with respect to the size of the system $N$, indicating the quantum advantage over classical computers.
+the required number of qubits scales as $\mathcal{O}(P \log N)$.
+In other words, we require only a logarithmic number of quantum bits with respect to the size of the system $N$, indicating a quantum advantage over classical computers.

-\subsection{two-dimensional nonlinear truss structure}
+\subsection{Two-dimensional nonlinear truss structure}

 As a final example, we consider a two-dimensional truss composed of nonlinear spring elements, as shown in Fig.~4(a).
-This example demonstrates that our method can be applied to more practical systems.
+This example demonstrates that the proposed method can be applied to more practical systems.

-Consider there exists $N$ point masses on a two-dimensional space, connected by nonlinear springs between the two masses $(i,j)\in G$ in the the set $G$.
-When all springs are at their natural lengths, we assume the $i$-th mass is located at fixed point $(x_i,y_i)$.
-We denote the displacement relative to this natural position as $(u_i, v_i)$.
-Our goal is to get the displacement of all the points when each external force $(f_x^i, f_y^i)$ is applied to the $i$-th mass.
+Consider $N$ point masses in a two-dimensional space, connected by nonlinear springs between two masses $(i,j)\in G$ in set $G$.
+When all springs are at their natural lengths, we assume that the $i$-th mass is located at a fixed point $(x_i,y_i)$.
+The displacement relative to this natural position is denoted by $(u_i, v_i)$.
+Our objective is to obtain the displacement of all the points when each external force $(f_x^i, f_y^i)$ is applied to the $i$-th mass.

-We begin with the internal potential energy, which is the sum of internal energy of all springs in $G$.
-Using the same nonlinear spring as in Eq.~(\ref{eq:springforce}), the internal energy $U_{i,j}$ of the spring $(i,j)$ is
+We begin with the internal potential energy, which is the sum of the internal energies of all the springs in $G$.
+By using the same nonlinear spring as in Eq.~(\ref{eq:springforce}), the internal energy $U_{i,j}$ of the spring $(i,j)$ is

 where we denote the length of the spring $\Delta L_{i,j}$. $\Delta L_{i,j}$ can be expressed as

 where we define $x=x_i-x_j$, $y=y_i-y_j$, $u=u_i-u_j$, $v=v_i-v_j$ and $L_0=\sqrt{x^2+y^2}$ for simplicity.